ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 <!-- \chapter{Shallow Water and Toy Model Equations} -->

-Atmospheric turbulence is characterized by a wide range of scales, ranging from the order of a millimetres to several thousands of kilometres.
+Atmospheric turbulence is characterized by a wide range of scales, ranging from the order of millimetres to several thousands of kilometres.
 Understanding the underlying interactions behind the energetics are essential to improve general circulation models (GCM) while also recognizing the limits of predictability [see @lorenz_predictability_1969; @vallis_atmospheric_2017 pp. 433--447].
 As a